Last Updated on December 31, 2022

 - Try to avoid switching the main bathroom light on when you go for a pee during the night – a softer glow will help you fall back asleep faster.

 Unfortunately, it’s common to struggle with sleep, particularly toward the end of your second and third trimester.
-A good pregnant mattress and maternity pillow can help make expecting mothers more comfortable at night, but don’t be afraid to take a daytime nap.
+A good pregnant mattress and maternity pillow can help make expecting mothers more comfortable at night, but don’t be afraid to take a daytime nap now and then.